-- Partial submittal of the required contents of the preliminary, right of way, or final submittal packages will not be allowed, with the following exception.
-For this project, final bridge plans and RFC bridge plans may be submitted as two separate submittals: final/RFC superstructure plans and final/RFC substructure plans.
-If substructure plans are submitted in advance of superstructure plans, any elements connecting substructure to superstructure, such as anchor bolts and reinforcing extending above the top of bent cap, must clearly be shown with fully developed details and dimensions.
-If partial structure packages are utilized, the first final submittal package (whether substructure or superstructure) must include the final bridge load rating package for QA review, as well as the final bridge seismic design summary report.
-Once both superstructure and substructure plans are released for construction, they must be combined into one final RFC plan set. - Perform a thorough QC review of the submittal packages prior to submitting them to SCDOT. - Digital or inked signatures are allowable for RFC documents.
-However, only one method of signature, digital or inked, is allowed per Project ID. - Plans shall be submitted electronically as a landscape 22"x36" pdf file. - Reports shall be submitted electronically as a portrait 8.5"x11" pdf file.
-Larger sheets may be included for charts, diagrams, etc. - At the request of SCDOT or its representative, Contractor shall submit calculations and/or design files, including computer aided drafting files for review with a submittal package.
+- Partial submittal of the required contents of the preliminary, right of way, or final submittal packages will not be allowed. - Perform a thorough QC review of the submittal packages prior to submitting them to SCDOT. - Digital signatures are required for RFC documents.
+Inked signatures are not allowed. - Submittal package pdf files shall be flattened before being uploaded to ProjectWise with the exception of RFC individual digitally signed sheets. - Plans shall be submitted electronically as a landscape 22"x36" pdf file. - Reports shall be submitted electronically as a portrait 8.5"x11" pdf file.
+Larger sheets may be included for charts, diagrams, etc. - At the request of SCDOT or its representative, Contractor shall submit calculations and/or design files, including computer aided drafting files for review with a submittal package, or at any point prior when requested by SCDOT.